genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 ### Understanding the layout

-As you noticed, the `<zero-layout>` has 2 main components that control the layout of the page.
+As you noticed, the `<zero-layout>` has two main components that control the layout of the page.

-- `<zero-layout-region>`: It divides the layout of the page equally depending on the its type.
-If `type` = horizontal then the layout will be splitted horizontally and if `type` = vertical then the layout will be splitted vertically.
-The layout is splitted equally depending on the number of items you insert between the `<zero-layout-region></zero-layout-region>` to the application.
+- `<zero-layout-region>` divides the layout of the page equally, depending on its type.
+If `type` = horizontal, then the layout will be split horizontally; if `type` = vertical, then the layout will be split vertically.
+The layout is split equally, depending on the number of items you insert between the `<zero-layout-region></zero-layout-region>` to the application.
 - `zero-layout-item`: It stores the content of each region of the page.

 ### Exercise 4.2 insert a new grid